 Altogether 500 members of the universities that were to form Aalto University were involved in the preparations.
 A total of 1 600 entries were received for the name competition organised in spring 2008.
 The name Aalto-yliopisto (Aalto University in English and Aalto-universitetet in Swedish) was confirmed on 9 May 2008.
 The name pays homage to the life and work of architect Alvar Aalto and the importance of his work both nationally and internationally.

 The Aalto University charter was signed in June 2008.
-On December 19, 2008, Prof. Tuula Teeri was selected by the Board to be the first President of Aalto University.
-The university started operating on January 1, 2010.
+On 19 December 2008, the University's Board selected Professor Tuula Teeri as the first President of Aalto University.

 On 1 January 2010, the Helsinki School of Economics, Helsinki University of Technology and the University of Art and Design Helsinki merged and Aalto University started operating.